 The information we collect about your use of the Sites may be used to measure the Sites’ traffic, help us to evaluate and improve the Sites, provide data points for marketing and business analysis, and better serve our Users.
 It is in our legitimate interests to evaluate and improve the Sites so that we may better serve our Users.
-Our third party business partners, such as analytics and advertising partners, may also use these technologies to collect information about your online activities over time and across different services.
+Our third-party business partners, such as analytics and advertising partners, may also use these technologies to collect information about your online activities over time and across different services.

 5. How We Collect and Use Information from Other Sources.
 We may also collect Personal Information about you from other sources, such as third parties and our corporate affiliates, to perform certain functions such as collections activities or to customize our marketing efforts.

 6. How We Collect and Use Personal Financial Information.
-We collect Personal Financial Information you provide only when you are applying for or enrolling in a NYIAD academic program, purchasing products or services from NYIAD, or involved in other financial transactions with NYIAD, and we use this information only in connection with your application, enrollment, purchases and other financial transactions.
+We collect Personal Financial Information you provide only when you are applying for or enrolling in an NYIAD academic program, purchasing products or services from NYIAD, or involved in other financial transactions with NYIAD, and we use this information only in connection with your application, enrollment, purchases and other financial transactions.
 We collect this information so we can comply with our contractual obligations to you or interact with you in furtherance of initiating a contractual arrangement (e.g., if you are applying to enroll) and so that we can comply with our legal obligations.
 Personal Financial Information is retained by NYIAD as required by law and its internal business practices.
-If you are not currently enrolled in a NYIAD program and have no outstanding, pending, or contractual financial obligation to NYIAD, you may ask that we delete your financial information and we will do so subject to legal, regulatory, licensing and accreditation obligations.
+If you are not currently enrolled in an NYIAD program and have no outstanding, pending, or contractual financial obligation to NYIAD, you may ask that we delete your financial information, and we will do so subject to legal, regulatory, and licensing obligations.

 We do not use or disclose sensitive Personal Information for purposes other than permitted under applicable local law.